nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Applied date ranges ####

-Consumer systems **MUST** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section header.
+Consumer systems **SHOULD** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section header.

 ```html
 <div>